Home » Symptoms » Cat Symptoms A-Z » Skin Changes

 A visit to the veterinarian is urgently required if the skin changes occur suddenly and severely, especially if they are accompanied by other symptoms such as fever, loss of appetite, or lethargy.
 These signs may indicate a serious systemic disease.

-For the pet owner, the recognition of skin changes can be a challenge, especially if they are in early stages or hidden under the fur.
-Regular brushing and stroking of the cat can help to notice abnormalities early.
+For the pet owner, the detection of skin changes can be a challenge, especially if they are in the early stages or hidden under the fur.
+Regular brushing and petting of the cat can help to notice abnormalities early.

-The pet owner can take some measures to improve the cat’s well-being and alleviate the skin changes until veterinary treatment is provided.
-This includes regular monitoring and care of the coat to avoid matting and to monitor the skin condition.
+The pet owner can take some measures to improve the cat’s well-being and alleviate the skin changes until veterinary treatment is given.
+This includes regular control and care of the coat to avoid matting and to monitor the skin condition.

 A balanced diet with high-quality proteins and essential fatty acids can support skin health.
-Special foods for cats with skin problems are also available and can help alleviate the symptoms.
+Special feeds for cats with skin problems are also available and can help alleviate the symptoms.

 In cases of allergic reactions, it may be helpful to minimize potential allergens in the environment.
 This may include avoiding certain plants, cleaning textiles, and adjusting the diet.

 It is important that the pet owner prevents the cat from scratching or licking excessively to avoid injuries and infections.
-A soft collar or protective clothing can help.
+A soft collar or protective clothing can help with this.

 Until the veterinary examination, the pet owner should carefully observe and document any changes in symptoms in order to provide the veterinarian with a comprehensive information base.